 Dacrylate acrylic paint also has microporous properties which will allow moisture vapour, although not droplets, to evaporate through the paint film.

 Thorough pre-painting preparation is paramount to the success of any paint system and, in order to achieve the full advantage of using acrylic paint on stucco surfaces, it is beneficial that any old brittle paint films be removed back to the bare rendered surface; this also has the additional benefit, after many years of paint build up, of revealing the clarity of the original architectural moulding detailing to cornices and architraves.

-The use of Dacrylate acrylic paint on stucco surfaces on the South Kensington Estates managed by Cluttons has been a significant success over the past 20 years and remains Cluttons preferred choice and recommendation for principal terraces.
-In the case of the Anstruther South Kensington Estates, this particularly relates to the three sides of Thurloe Square and will also continue to be their advice.
+The use of Dacrylate acrylic paint on stucco surfaces on the South Kensington Estates has been a significant success over the past 20 years and remains our preferred choice and recommendation for principal terraces.
+In the case of the Anstruther South Kensington Estates, this particularly relates to the three sides of Thurloe Square and will also continue to be our advice.

 Timber and Metal Surfaces

 Timber and metal surfaces require less technical discussion; although thorough pre-painting preparation remains paramount.
-Cluttons specify Johnstones and ICI Dulux paint products on both these surfaces.
+Johnstones and ICI Dulux paint products are recommended on both these surfaces.

 True white (BS 00 E 55) not ‘brilliant' white should be used for windows and door frames and black paint for railings and rainwater gutters and downpipes, save where the latter pass painted stucco surfaces when they should be painted white to match the background.
 Front doors in Alexander and Thurloe Squares should be black, whilst those in the smaller streets may be painted in suitable colours from the historic colour ranges developed by ICI Dulux or The National Trust.

 London area technical representative –